Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Follow-Bench

 \subsection{Evaluation Protocol and Metrics}

 Using the re-implemented RPF planners described above, we evaluate their performance across the benchmark scenarios introduced in Sec.~\ref{sec:benchScenarios}.
-The simulation timestep is fixed at 0.1 s, meaning each step corresponds to 0.1 seconds of simulated time.
-For each scenario, we first determine the minimum number of simulation steps, $N_{\text{min}}$, required for the target person to complete their trajectory without the robot present, while accounting for interactions with other pedestrians.
-Each scenario is then simulated with the robot included for a total of $N_{\text{max}} = 2N_{\text{min}}$ steps---a duration that ensures the target has ample time to finish the trajectory.
+The simulation timestep is fixed at 0.1 s.
+For each scenario, we first determine the minimum number of simulation steps, $N_{\text{min}}$, required for the target person to complete their trajectory in the absence of the robot, accounting for natural interactions with other pedestrians.
+Each scenario is then executed with the robot included for a total of $N_{\text{max}} = 2N_{\text{min}}$ steps, ensuring that the target has sufficient time to complete the trajectory even if temporary interruptions occur.

-Each scenario is tested with 100 randomized trials, with surrounding pedestrians' trajectories and any static obstacles varied across trials.
-The robot is always initialized at the preferred following position relative to the target.
-For each trial, we compute the evaluation metrics listed in Table~\ref{tab:metrics}.
-Specifically, search success is defined as the robot successfully re-finding the target within $0.5N_{\text{min}}$ steps after each target loss until the trial ends.
-A successful trial is defined as one that completes without any collisions and in which the robot recovers tracking within $0.5N_{\text{min}}$ steps of the target's completion.
+For each scenario, we conduct 100 independent trials.
+Across trials, the trajectories of surrounding pedestrians and the placement of static obstacles (when applicable) are randomized to introduce behavioral and environmental diversity.
+The robot is always initialized at its preferred following position relative to the target.
+During each trial, we compute the evaluation metrics summarized in Table~\ref{tab:metrics}.
+A search-success event is recorded when the robot successfully re-identifies the target within $0.5N_{\text{min}}$ steps after each loss of visual contact.
+A successful trial is defined as one in which no collisions occur and the robot resumes tracking of the target within $0.5N_{\text{min}}$ steps before the simulation terminates at $N_{\text{max}}$ steps.